Chapter 1: What is Interaction Design?

 networking sites, have been designed primarily with the user in mind.
 They are generally

 easy and enjoyable to use.
-Others, such as switching from viewing a DVD to watching
+Others, such as switching from viewing a rented movie on your smart TV to watching

-While they may work effectively, it can be at the expense of how the system will be used
+While they may work effectively, it can be at the expense of how they will be used

 by real people.